Hospitals in Omaha, Nebraska: Historic hospitals

 St. Catherine's Hospital, located at S. 7th and Forest Ave, was a Catholic institution operated by the Sisters of Mercy from 1910 through 1977.
 Omaha banker Augustus Kountze sold his "old mansion" on Forest Hill overlooking downtown Omaha to the sisters.
 With the support of Bishop Scannell in Omaha, they opened a maternity hospital there in 1910.
 It was never solely a maternity hospital though, and was a busy institution throughout its existence.
 Originally holding 36 patients, it was expanded in 1916 and 1925, and in 1950 the hospital grew again to 200 beds.
 In 1962, its mission changed when the Bergan Mercy Hospital opened in west Omaha and it served as a hospital for the aged and dying for the next 15 years.
 In 1977, the building was sold to Grace Bible College, which operated it until 2018.
 The original facility still stands within the existing structure, which has been converted into apartments and stands at 811 Forest Avenue.

 Evangelical Covenant Hospital was opened as the Swedish Mission Hospital in North Omaha in 1908.
 Located at 3706 North 24th Street, it was renamed the Evangelical Covenant Hospital in 1924.
 The hospital was funded by the Swedish Evangelical Covenant Church and closed in 1938 due to financial difficulties.
 Sold to the Salvation Army, the building was a maternity hospital and senior home for several decades before it was demolished in 1975.

 Other historic hospitals in Omaha include "Omaha’s first Mercy Hospital, Wise Memorial, Central, Immanuel Deaconess, Booth Memorial Women, Fort Omaha Hospital, Methodist and Midtown, Kountze Park, St. Luke, Presbyterian, Frederick, St. Joseph, and The People’s Hospital have all called North Omaha home.
 The Negro Women’s Christian Home, the Friendship House, and the Charles Drew Health Center have all been here, too."

+Two private for-profit hospitals, Millard Family Hospital and Papillion Family Hospital, operated until 2024 when their owner Family Health Systems closed both locations.
+One former employee reported that they were given only ten hours notice that the company "no longer had the funds to support Nebraska operations", and that their patients had to be quickly discharged.
+The closings resulted in 72 layoffs, after which employee's pay and 401(k) rollovers were delayed after HR data was erased, which also made it impossible for them to receive unemployment.
+Family Health Systems CEO Dr. Henry Higgins said he felt "horrible" about the closures.